Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ```
 {kotlin-runnable="true"}

-## Create a custom serializer
+## Create and use custom serializers

 If you want more control over the structure of your serialized data, you can create a custom serializer.
 A custom serializer lets you define how a type is represented in its serialized form.

-Like generated serializers, custom serializers also implement the [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) interface.
+Like generated serializers, custom serializers define both serialization and deserialization for a type through the [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) interface.
+To support both, `KSerializer` extends [`SerializationStrategy`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-serialization-strategy/) and [`DeserializationStrategy`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-deserialization-strategy/).

-> You can also [modify the JSON output](serialization-transform-json.md) produced by an existing serializer without redefining its structure with `JsonTransformingSerializer`.
+> For JSON serialization, you can also [modify the JSON output](serialization-transform-json.md) produced by an existing serializer without redefining its structure with `JsonTransformingSerializer`.
 >
 {style="tip"}